WHAT’S HAPPENING AT ST MARK’S.

 Join us on Sunday morning at 10am for our Holy Communion service, either in person or online.
 Watch it on Sunday, or later if you can’t make it then, on YouTube .

 ATTENDANCE FOR SERVICES.

-Groups can meet in church facilities, the maximum group size is now 20, subject to the 4sqm rule.
+Groups can meet in church facilities, the maximum group size is yet to be determined, subject to the 4sqm rule.

-Do you want to join in an online Bible Study?
+Do you want to join in a Bible Study group?

 We have been working in our community providing food for St Mark’s Fitzroy Community Centre.
 We have now returned to monthly food drops for this much appreciated service.

 Parish council meetings are being held online, and many phone calls are providing Pastoral Care to those who need it.